HeineConK/mwColours/README.md

 ## Disclaimer

-This R package is an unofficial resource created and maintained by the author.
-It is **not affiliated with, endorsed by, or officially supported** by the University of Applied Sciences Mittweida, its Office for Corporate Design Management, or its Office of Public Affairs.
+This R package is an unofficial resource.
+It is **not affiliated with the University of Applied Sciences Mittweida Office for Corporate DesignManagement or Office for Public Affairs**.
 The purpose of this package is purely educational and practical — to facilitate quick referencing and use of the university's corporate design colour sets for teaching, internal data visualization, or non-commercial academic purposes.
-Please refer to the official Corporate Design guidelines for authoritative information and correct use of the corporate design assets.